rogerburton/curiosity/content/about.md

 # About

-Curiosity is an ever-evolving prototype system to think, discuss, and communicate the future of Smart Belgium's developments.
+Curiosity is an ever-evolving prototype system to think, discuss, and communicate the future of Smart Coop's developments.
 The complete system is packaged as a [virtual machine image](/documentation/machine).
 It is exposed to end-users as a web application and a running instance of Curiosity is made available at [`smartcoop.sh`](//smartcoop.sh) for demonstration purpose.